Current PhD students

 Memories in Stone: The Politics of Holocaust Remembrance in Hungary, 1980-2014

 Agnes holds a BA in English Studies from Károli Gáspár University of the Hungarian Reformed Church.
 After her BA she has been enrolled in the MA Program at Freie Universität Berlin.
 Due to the opportunity to work as well as study in Germany she had first-hand experience of Germany's Vergangenheitsbewältigung through its memorials, monuments, museums and public memory projects that helped to set her further goals in the scholarly field.
 She continued with the Master program in Comparative History of Central, Eastern, and Southeastern Europe 1500-2000 at the Central European University with a Jewish Studies Specialization.
-Currently she is a Ph.D. student in Comparative History at CEU and her dissertation will analyze how Holocaust memory and remembrance processes, and products travelled in different national narratives in the period between 1980s and the beginning of the 21st century in Hungary and in other East Central European countries.
+Since 2016 she is a Ph.D. student in Comparative History at CEU.
+Her dissertation will analyze how Holocaust memory and remembrance processes, and products travelled in different national narratives in the period between 1980s and the beginning of the 21st century in Hungary and in other East Central European countries.

 Paving the Road to Death: Antisemitism in the Ustasha Movement (1929-1945)